hubmapconsortium/gateway/README.md

 ## Update base image

-The `entity-api`, `uuid-api`, `ingest-api`, and `hubmap-auth` docker images are based on the `hubmap/api-base-image:latest` image.
+The `entity-api`, `uuid-api`, `ingest-api`, `ingest-ui`, and `hubmap-auth` docker images are based on the `hubmap/api-base-image:latest` image.
 If you need to update the base image, go to the `api-base-image` directory and recrerate it with:

 ````
 sudo docker build -t hubmap/api-base-image:latest